What is a Wrongful Death Claim?

 A wrongful death action is an action brought by the personal representative of the estate of someone who dies because of another’s wrongful act or neglect.

 Washington statutes provide that a wrongful death action may be brought on behalf of the surviving spouse or domestic partner, or children of the deceased.
-If there is no spouse, domestic partner, or child, then the action may be brought on behalf of the decedent’s parents or siblings if they were dependent on the decedent for support.
+These statutes currently provide that if there is no spouse, domestic partner, or child, then the action may be brought on behalf of the decedent’s parents or siblings, so long as they were dependent on the decedent for support.
+This law was recently amended.
+As of July 28, 2019, parents may bring an action for the wrongful death of an unmarried adult son or daughter, so long as they had “significant involvement” in their life.

 Damages recoverable under this statute may include medical expenses incurred, costs of burial and memorial services, the monetary contributions the decedent would have made to the beneficiaries of the action, and other intangible losses such as the loss of the decedent’s support, services, love, affection, care, and companionship.